algorys/redissue/README.md

 }
 ```

-Then simply add your server with: `server="first" in redissue syntax.
+Then simply add your server with: `server="first"` in redissue syntax.

 **Note:** If server url or key in json file is wrong or if you put a wrong name in "server" parameter(e.g: call _flirt_ instead _first_), redissue take the one who is set in dokuwiki settings.

-If **url** or **api_token** are wrong, an error message is display instead of redissue.
+If **url** or **api_token** are wrong everywhere, an error message will be displayed instead of redissue.

 * title: you can override title if it's too long or other reason: `title="my title"`.
 * short: (**dokuwiki theme only**, bootstrap not needed this functionnality).
 If you've dokuwiki theme, you can hide additional information with short: `short="1"`.